-4. These Teaching and Examination Regulations also apply in their entirety to the Minors in Neurosciences, People, Planet, Profit and Astronomy through Space and Time and/or their course units.
+4. These Teaching and Examination Regulations also apply in their entirety to the Minors in Neurosciences, Future Planet Innovation, Astronomy through Space and Time and Einstein's physics: Space-time and parallel worlds and/or their course units.

 Appendix X Transitional arrangement (article 12.1)